The bottleneck

 Don't one-shot the search

-Assuming the agent nails the query first try is delusional; the web's too vast.
-So loop it: search, evaluate the source, find the gaps, dig deeper or adjust.
+The agent won't nail the query on the first try — the web is too vast.
+Loop it instead: search, evaluate the source, find the gaps, dig deeper or adjust.
 A depth-first beam search.

 query answer search evaluate · prune dig deeper